 While Lenovo doesn't seem to have messed with the Moto brand it has indulged in a confusing three-way split, giving us the Moto G4 Play, the Moto G4, and the Moto G4 Plus.

-The Moto G4 Play is the runt of the litter, and pricing has yet to be announced, but the Moto G4 is selling for £169 (around US$240, AU$330) – and that makes the G4 Plus £60 more expensive, a not inconsiderable sum for a bargain hunter.
+The Moto G4 Play is the runt of the litter, while the Moto G4 now sells for £160 ($150, around AU$195).
+That makes the G4 Plus a touch more expensive, but it still hits the bargain hunter level.

 The thing is, the Plus part of the name probably doesn't mean what you think it does.
 It has exactly the same 5.5-inch 1080p display as its cheaper sibling, and most of the internal specs, including the processor, are identical.